Noise from the Next Generation

 The Young Creative Awards is also open to entries from other categories including Film, Dance, Fashion, Photography and more.
 Visit http://www.youngcreativeawards.org/ to find out more.

 In 2018, one of our winners - Laura Shaw - also won the YCA Music Award!
 So proud of our young musicians!

 Entrants compete in a first round of Heats and the finalists for both age categories then participate in a workshop.
 The workshop is a great opportunity to get some professional tips for the final performance.

-Two finals are held, with one for the 13-15 Age Category (usually at the Maze) and one for the 16-18 Age Category which has been held at Rock City for the last few years.
+Two finals are held, with one for the 13-15 Age Category and one for the 16-18 Age Category which has been held at Rock City for the last few years.

 NNG is a brilliant opportunity to tap into the city's local music scene.
-The Maze and Rock City are two of the most popular live music venues in Nottingham city and it would be a fantastic opportunity to perform there.
+Rock City is one of the most popular live music venues in Nottingham City and it would be a fantastic opportunity to perform there.
 Moreover, our winners have performance opportunities throughout the year so winning the competition can really open up a host of exciting gigs!